biggestpleb/RGB-LED-Beat-Detection/README.md

 For those of you who asked to see the code, here it is.

+Feel free to message or email me if you have any questions.

 Disclaimer: this was the first Java/Processing program I ever wrote, having only knowledge in basic C, and zero prior experience with any object oriented language.
 The GUI code is a giant, barely readable block of variables and redundant code sections.